Starting a clothing brand without experience – 7 things you need to know

 You don’t need to be able to draw, make patterns, or design technically to start a clothing brand.
 What you do need is a clear concept: for whom are you making clothing, and why?

 Want to get started with this?
-Then read: defining brand story and concept.
+Read: defining brand story and concept.

 2. Start small: 1–3 styles is enough for your first drop

-Many starting brands aim too high.
+Many starting brands begin too large.
 You don’t need a 12-piece collection — three strong items are often more effective than a whole range.

-Read more about this in our guide on collection building.
+You can read more about this in our guide on collection development.

 3. Samples and patterns determine 80% of your success

-A piece of clothing is only as good as the pattern.
-Without a good fit, even the most beautiful idea will fail.
+A garment is only as good as the pattern.
+Without a good fit, even the best idea will fail.

 More explanation: having samples made.